```

 “Always” and “never” do a pretty good job of conveying frustration, but they have two serious drawbacks.
 First, it is seldom strictly accurate that someone criticizes every time, or that they haven’t at some point said something positive.
 Using such words invites an argument over the question of frequency: “That’s not true.
 I said several nice things to you last year when you won the interoffice new idea competition”—a response that will most likely increase your exasperation.

-“Always” and “never” also make it harder — rather than easier — for the other person to consider changing their behavior.
+“Always” and “never” also make it harder — rather than easier — for the other person to consider changing their behaviour.
 In fact, “always” and “never” suggest that change will be difficult or impossible.
-The implicit message is, “What is wrong with you such that you are driven to criticize my clothes?” or even “You are obviously incapable of acting like a normal person.”

 The key is to communicate your feelings in a way that invites and encourages the recipient to consider new ways of behaving, rather than suggesting they’re a schmuck and it’s too bad there’s nothing they can do about it.